-Bosphorus, Heartmere, Britannia Honed Chevron Fusion Limestone Mosaics 16x11 7/8
+Bosphorus, Heartmere, Britannia Honed Chevron Fusion Limestone Mosaic 16x11 7/8

 - Quantities available is subject to material in transfer, transit and prior sale.
 Please call your branch to confirm availability.